 The total population of the region is 71million and among them, approximately 45% are Uzbek.
 In terms of ethnicity, Uzbeks and Kazakhs form a majority while considerable amount of Russians also reside in the region.
 Also, about 310,000 Korean descendants are residing in the Russian and Central Asian area.

 Due to Central Asia’s well known abundance of energy and natural resources the region is often reflected to be “Another middle east.”
 Kazakhstan’s Oil, Uzbekistan and Turkmenistan’s Gas are the main natural resources of the mentioned countries while Kyrgyzstan and Tajikistan is known to be rich in hydro power.

 All Central Asian countries have designated Islam as their state religion, but also acknowledge other religions as the Russian Orthodox, providing the right to freedom of religion.

 Korea-Central Asia Relations

 Remarkable progress for comprehensive and diversified regional cooperation has been made through the annual Korea-Central Asia Cooperation forum headed by Vice Foreign Ministers since 2007.
-Above all, Korean-Central Asia Cooperation Forum Secretariat, a permanent secretariat established for the purpose of facilitating and enhancing multilateral cooperation between Korea-Central Asia for the first time in the international fora was officially launched under the Korean Foundation on the 10th July 2017.
+Above all, Korean-Central Asia Cooperation Forum Secretariat, a permanent secretariat established for the purpose of facilitating and enhancing multilateral cooperation between Korea-Central Asia was officially launched under the Korean Foundation on the 10th July 2017.

-The Export from Korea to Five Central Asian Countries marked 2 billion US$, while the import was 1.1 billion US$.
-The accumulative sum of Korean investment to Central Asia recorded an amount of 5.4 billion US$(2017).
+The Export from Korea to Five Central Asian Countries marked 3 billion US$, while the import was 1.4 billion US$.
+The accumulative sum of Korean investment to Central Asia recorded an amount of 5.7 billion US$(2018).